 The natural eco-system of the area means you can meet a real mix of wildlife including foxes, hares, bears, wolves and snow leopards.
 Having visited in June and July, I could see a distinct growth of the alpine flora from the previous month, bringing many butterflies of varying colours fluttering around from flower to flower.

-LAKE KAINDY: THE ESSENTIALS
+LAKE KAINDY: TRAVEL ESSENTIALS

 Getting to Almaty